JacksonKuo/blog/_posts/2025-6-8-trufflehog-grafana.markdown

 {:toc}

 # Problem Statement
-Let's build an trufflehog scanner that scans a GitHub organization and pipes the data to Grafana.
+Let's build an Trufflehog scanner that scans a GitHub organization and pipes the data to Grafana.

 # Building Blocks
 The fundamental building blocks will be: